huuminhs/huuminhs/README.md

 ### Hi there 👋
-Software engineer - Undergraduate - Specializing in Web Development
+Software engineer - Undergraduate - Specializing in Web Development Speak Vietnamese (as mother tongue), English and Japanese

 <!--
 **huuminhs/huuminhs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.